snytkine/holiday_router/README.md

 # Holiday Router
 ## Advanced URI Routing library for matching URI to controller
-## Open Source under the *MIT License*
+- #### Open Source under the *MIT License*
-#### Written in Typescript.
+- #### Written in Typescript.
 Strong typing and interface based design makes it very flexible for developers to implement own controller classes.
+- #### Ideal for the URI and/or Http routing module in custom frameworks written in TypeScript
-#### Over 150 unit tests covering 100% of codebased and lots of extra real-life cases.
+- #### Over 150 unit tests covering 100% of codebased and lots of extra real-life cases.
-#### Using industry standard eslint rules for typescript makes use of best practices for writing clean tyescript code
+- #### Using industry standard eslint rules for typescript makes use of best practices for writing clean tyescript code

 ### Features
 * Named uri parameters /catalog/{category}/{subcategory/
 * Catchall routes with support for named catchall parameter /images/\*\*imagepath